 CloudTrail Logs

-CloudTrail stores the information as log files in an Amazon S3 bucket that you specify.
+CloudTrail stores the information as log files in an Amazon S3 bucket.

-Logs collected by CloudTrail can be used to monitor the activity of your load balancers and determine what API call was made, what source IP address was used, who made the call, when it was made, and so on
+Logs can be used to monitor load balancer activity and determine what API call was made, what source IP address was used, who made the call, when it was made, and so on.

 AWS Certification Exam Practice Questions